|Category: Inoffensive Centrist Democracy|

-Regional Influence: Ambassador
+Regional Influence: Apprentice

-Location: Federation of Conservative Nations
+Location: The League of Conservative Nations

 The Head of the Monarchy, though he does not receive an official salary from the state, has most expenses paid by the state and does not have to pay taxes.
 Gagium's Monarchy resides in Laurillac Palace in Laurillac, Gagium, which includes 40 bedrooms, a bowling alley, movie theater, 20 bathrooms, 8 lounges, a dining hall, outdoor pool, and three helicopter landing pads.
 In 1993, the Palace's stable facilities dating back to the 1700s were removed and replaced with a garden.